 Propagating Pilea Peperomioides

 Fondly nicknamed the “sharing plant,” a healthy Pilea peperomioides is very easy to propagate as it readily grows offshoots.
 These offshoots grow up from the root system, but can also grow from the nodes along the stem of the mother plant, usually in places where old leaves have fallen off.

-Are Chinese money plants, aka Pilea peperomioides, easy to care for?
+Is Chinese money plant, aka Pilea peperomioides, easy to care for?

-The pilea peperomioides or Chinese money plant is easy to take care of.
-They need indirect light and water, and if healthy, will sprout offshoots, so you can enjoy more of these plants or share them with family and friends.
+Pilea peperomioides (pancake plant or Chinese money plant) is easy to take care of.
+They need indirect light and water and, if healthy, will sprout offshoots so you can enjoy more of these plants or share them with family and friends.

-What kind of light does a Chinese money plant need?
+What kind of light does a pancake plant need?

 These plants do well in medium to bright indirect light.
-The leaves can get burnt if placed in direct sunlight.
+The leaves can burn if placed in direct sunlight.

 How often should the Chinese money plant be watered?

-Water a Chinese money plant once a week at the most.
+Water a pancake plant once a week at the most.
 Watch for the soil to become dry and leaves to start drooping as good indications that it's time to water it.